davidisfelix/vscodevim-bindings/README.md

 Welcome to my personal repository where I store all the most commonly used **VS Code Vim commands**.
 This is a collection of useful shortcuts and commands that enhance my productivity when using **Vim** inside **VS Code**.

-Feel free to explore and contribute to the list!

 ## 📝 Table of Contents